SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <td style="text-align: left">Firmware update delivery method / fwUpdateDeliveryMethod</td>
 <td style="text-align: left">String</td>
 <td style="text-align: left">Explains the firmware update delivery method.
-Can be either "PUSH" or "PULL" or "BOTH".</td>
+Allowed values are "PUSH", "PULL" or "BOTH".</td>
 <td style="text-align: left">Optional</td>
 </tr>
 <tr>
 <td style="text-align: left">Firmware update supported device protocol / fwUpdateSupportedDeviceProtocol</td>
 <td style="text-align: left">String</td>
 <td style="text-align: left">Indicates the device protocol to be used for the firmware update.
-Can be either "COAP" or "COAPS" or "HTTP" or "HTTPS".</td>
+Allowed values are "COAP", "COAPS", "HTTP" or "HTTPS".</td>
 <td style="text-align: left">Optional</td>
 </tr>
 <tr>
 <td style="text-align: left">Firmware update reset mechanism / fwUpdateResetMechanism</td>
 <td style="text-align: left">String</td>
 <td style="text-align: left">Indicates the mechanism used to reset the firmware update state machine.
-Can be either "PACKAGE" or "PACKAGE_URI".
-And as per the given option, the LWM2M agent either writes an empty string to package URI resource or sets the package resource to NULL ('\0').
-If this field is not used the default reset state machine mechanism is used in which for PUSH reset is done via package resource and for PULL reset is done via package URI.</td>
+Allowed values are "PACKAGE" or "PACKAGE_URI".
+Depending on the value, the LWM2M agent either writes an empty string to package URI resource or sets the package resource to NULL ('\0').
+If this field is not used, the default reset state machine mechanism is used where a reset is done via package resource for PUSH and via package URI for PULL.</td>
 <td style="text-align: left">Optional</td>
 </tr>
 <tr>